Disclaimer

 Healthy diet

-This will keep your Pom’s coat in a good condition.
+This will keep your Pom’s coat in good condition.
 If you observe a dull coat and abnormal shedding, try including fish oil and Omega 3 into your Pomeranian’s diet.
 These amazing supplements are great for a healthy coat.
 They promote stronger hair follicles and skin elasticity in Pomeranians.

 Tools to Reduce Pomeranian Shedding